francisfjin/twitter-NLP/README.md

 The notebooks are best run in Google Colab for seamless execution.
 You'll have to input your own file paths for your GCP locations and [mount your Drive](https://colab.research.google.com/notebooks/io.ipynb).

 For Twitter API, you will need to input your own API keys from your [developer account](https://developer.twitter.com/en/apply-for-access).
-This is necessary for building the Training Set
+This is necessary for building the Training Set.

-Packages required:
+Python packages required:
 - Tweepy
 - Twitter
 - Spacy